fziegner/geocache-search_engine/readme.md

 ```

 Now navigate into the /target folder.
-You should see a file named geocache-search-engine.war
+You should see a file named geocache-search-engine.war.
 Deploy this file into your Tomcat-Server and start it.
-Per default, visit:
+IMPORTANT: You need to start your tomcat from the directory where the index folder is located.
+e.g.: if you want to deploy your webapp through the tomcat application manager, you need to copy your index folder to /tomcat/bin/

+To visit the web interface open the index.html in the /Code/webinterface folder.

+To view a description of our REST API, visit:
 ```sh
 http://localhost:8080/geocache-search-engine/
 ```
 in your preferred browser.
-If everything is working correctly, you should see the index.jsp
-which currently display a Description of the REST API.

-IMPORTANT: You need to start your tomcat from the directory where the index folder is located.
-e.g.: if you want to deploy your webapp through the tomcat application manager, you need to copy your index folder to /tomcat/bin/